tliron/cnck/README.md

 CNCK = Cloud Native Configurations for Kubernetes

-Make your Kubernetes applications more cloud native by using and embedding runtime cluster information in your ConfigMaps and other configuration files.
+Make your Kubernetes applications more cloud native by injecting runtime cluster information into your ConfigMaps.

 CNCK is a Kubernetes operator that renders text templates with simple JavaScript scriptlets that can query Kubernetes resources to pull data and generate contextual configuration text.
 It can continuously keep your